/data/data_extractor.py

 record (Any):

-The an element in a JSON object. if a dictionary, Is checked to determine
+An element in a JSON object.
+If a dictionary, is checked to determine

 whether any of the selected key identifiers exist within it.